novrin/csp/README.md

 }
 ```

-Better yet, use convenience defaults.
-Basic sets 'self' as the value for default-src, form-action, and frame-ancestors.
+Optionally use convenience defaults.
+For example, `Basic` is a simple, non-strict CSP policy where sources is restricted to 'self' for the default-src,form-action, and frame-ancestors directives.

 ```go
 func SecureHeader(next http.Handler) http.Handler {